TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

   \end{cases}
 $$

-and it correctly passes information in the direction of the characteristic of the advection equation.
+and it correctly passes information in the direction of the advective transport.
 This approximation is called **first order upwinding**.

 :::{card} Exercise